Slashdot Asks: How Do You Know a Developer is Doing a Good Job?

 - Bill Gates

-In other words: You have to be one to know one.
-A developer knows who is a good, productive developer and who isn't.
-Be a developer, at least in part.

-Some methods I use (Score:2)
+Some methods I use (Score:5, Interesting)

 Here are some methods I use to determine if they are doing a good job.